VISIT OUR ART STORE ▶

 Compressed Charcoal Stick

-Next, let's talk about compressed charcoal sticks.
+Next, the artist talks about compressed charcoal sticks.
 These sticks are harder compared to willow charcoal.

-And here's a key thing I've learned—the harder the charcoal, the lighter it is on the value scale.
+And here’s a key thing the artist has learned—the harder the charcoal, the lighter it is on the value scale.
 Soft charcoal gives darker tones.

 Compressed charcoal stick

-When I make a line with my compressed stick, it's easy to see how messy it can get.
+When the artist makes a line with the compressed stick, it’s easy to see how messy it can get.

 But what stands out is how dark and rich the line stays, unlike willow charcoal, which blends into a mid-tone.